jordanofoster/isys20182-ppm-project-repo-2022/README.md

 For the python code, install required dependencies in cmd using the following command:
 - pip install flask flask_sqlalchemy flask_login flask_bcrypt flask_wtf wtforms
+This is subejct to change and may need updating throughout the development of the app.